 How are ePrescription tokens processed?

-To see how tokens are processed with MedView Flow and Fred Dispense please watch our demonstration.
+To see how tokens are processed watch our demonstrations

 Does the repeat token automatically send to the client’s mobile after the first dispensing?